 Any new dwellings approved for construction from May 1st 2015 must have interconnected smoke alarms.

-Smoke alarm rules SA
+Smoke alarm legislation SA

 Since February 1st 1998, any home or residential property that has been sold must have smoke alarms installed that are either mains powered or powered by a 10 year non-replaceable, non-removable battery.